SGYSY/ManchesterBaby/README.md

 ## ✨ Starting the program

 1. Build the project (`Ctrl` + `B`).
 This will create a `build-ManchesterBaby-Desktop-debug` directory in your project root (The same level as the `ManchesterBaby` folder).
 Make sure you can find it.
 1. If you haven't done so, rename your assembly language file to `assemble.txt` and put the file into the `build-ManchesterBaby-Desktop-debug` directory.
+(There are three sample assembly program files are enclosed in the folder `Assembler_Sample` and ready to be used, do remember to rename if you want to use them).
 2. Compile and run the program (`Ctrl` + `R`).
 Make sure the Qt Creator is working on the correct project and is currently in `Debug` mode before running.
 These can be checked right above the `Run` button.

 ## 🧩 Operting the Assembler & Simulator